Brand Name: Demadex

 - 100 mg

 Dosage Considerations – Should be Given as Follows:

-- 10-20 mg orally/intravenously once daily initially; doubled until desired diuretic effect is achieved; individual dose not to exceed 200 mg
+- 10-20 mg orally/intravenously once daily initially; doubled until the desired diuretic effect is achieved; individual dose not to exceed 200 mg

 Chronic Renal Failure

-- 20 mg orally/intravenously once daily initially; doubled until desired diuretic effect is achieved; individual dose not to exceed 200 mg
+- 20 mg orally/intravenously once daily initially; doubled until the desired diuretic effect is achieved; individual dose not to exceed 200 mg

 - 5-10 mg orally/intravenously once daily initially with aldosterone antagonist or potassium-sparing diuretic; individual dose not to exceed 40 mg